-Miriam Goldstein is the director of Ocean Policy at American Progress.
+Miriam Goldstein is the managing director for Energy and Environment Policy and the director for Ocean Policy at American Progress.
 Prior to joining American Progress, Goldstein was the legislative director for Rep. Jackie Speier (D-CA).
 She led the congresswoman’s legislative team and drafted and negotiated legislation, including a measure that changed the rules for handling accusations of workplace misconduct against members of Congress.

 From 2014 to 2016, Goldstein was a legislative assistant for Speier, handling energy, environment, agriculture, transportation, and consumer protection, among other issues.
 Before joining Speier, Goldstein was a legislative fellow for the U.S. House Natural Resources Committee minority staff and the office of Sen. Edward Markey (D-MA), dealing with topics such as climate, fisheries, and oceans.